 From the World Heritage inscription:

 Rock Islands Southern Lagoon covers 100,200-hectare and numbers 445 uninhabited limestone islands of volcanic origin.
 Many of them display unique mushroom-like shapes in turquoise lagoons surrounded by coral reefs.
 The aesthetic beauty of the site is heightened by a complex reef system featuring over 385 coral species and different types of habitat.
 They sustain a large diversity of plants, birds and marine life including dugong and at least 13 shark species.
-The site harbours the highest concentration of marine lakes anywhere, isolated bodies of seawater separated from the ocean by land barriers.
+The site harbors the highest concentration of marine lakes anywhere, isolated bodies of seawater separated from the ocean by land barriers.
 They are among the islands’ distinctive features and sustain high endemism of populations which continue to yield new species discoveries.

 I visited the rock islands of Palau back in 2007.
 It was added to the UNESCO World Heritage list on July of 2012.